hmrc/income-tax-mtd-changelog/README.md

 ##### Removed

+Create and Amend Other Capital Gains and Disposals:

+- Remove `nonStandardGains` object and all fields within it

 Retrieve Other Capital Gains and Disposals:

 - Remove `nonStandardGains` object and all fields within it

+##### Changed

 Create and Amend Other Capital Gains and Disposals:

-- Remove `nonStandardGains` object and all fields within it

-##### Changed
+- Update `adjustments.adjustmentAmount` to allow negative values

 Retrieve Other Capital Gains and Disposals:

 - Update `adjustments.adjustmentAmount` to allow negative values

+Existing version 3.0 updated in Sandbox for tax year 2025-26 with the following changes:

+##### Changed

 Create and Amend Other Capital Gains and Disposals:

+- Update `adjustments.adjustmentAmount` to allow negative values

+Retrieve Other Capital Gains and Disposals:

 - Update `adjustments.adjustmentAmount` to allow negative values